zaxor0/zwerchhau/README.md

 Damage to flesh / HP is always dealt first, and if the subject lives apply the rest to consitution.

 ### Grappling and Wrestling
+#### One Sided Grapple Attempts
 If only one combatant attempts a grapple, there are two checks:
--first dexterity, this represents the lunge or springing action an attacker would make to quickly close distance before a strike is made against them.
+- First dexterity, this represents the lunge or springing action an attacker would make to quickly close distance before a strike is made against them.
 Also, is represents the opponent swinging their weapon or moving away from the grappler.
+- Upon failure of this dexterity check, suffer half damage from the opposing side.
 - Next, upon a successful opposed dexterity check, a standard opposed strength check to see who dominates.

+#### Grapple Strength Check
 However, if both sides are performing a grapple, then we move straight to the opposed strength check to see who dominates.

 Once opponents are in a grapple and one side has won the strength check, there are few options for following actions.
 Each of which is a standard 1d6 skill check to succeed.
 These maneurves are the sort of thing a warrior would want to have "skills" in, giving them an "advantage roll."